‘The three Aristotles of James Joyce’

 Fran O’Rourke is Emeritus Professor of Philosophy, University College Dublin, where he taught for thirty-six years.
 He has held Fulbright and Onassis fellowships, and in 2003 was Visiting Research Professor at Marquette University.
 He has published widely on Plato, Aristotle, Neoplatonism, Aquinas, and Heidegger.
 His collection of essays, Aristotelian Interpretations, has been translated into Greek.
-His most recent edited volume, a Festschrift in honour of Patrick Masterson MRIA (Ciphers of Transcendence, Irish Academic Press), will be launched in Newman House on 10 December.
-Last year he received a second PhD for a dissertation on James Joyce, Aristotle and Aquinas.
+His most recent edited volume, a Festschrift in honour of Patrick Masterson MRIA (Ciphers of Transcendence, Irish Academic Press), was published in December 2019.
+He recently received a second PhD for a dissertation on James Joyce, Aristotle and Aquinas.
 As well as philosophical influences on James Joyce, he has researched Joyce’s use of Irish traditional song.
 In 2012 he sponsored the restoration of the guitar once owned by Joyce.
 He regularly performs recitals of Joyce-related songs with John Feeley, Ireland’s leading classical guitarist.
 Together they have performed in Shanghai, Washington, New York, San Diego, Princeton and Philadelphia.
 A CD of their concert in Monaco, St Patrick’s Day 2015, has been published (www.joycesong.info).
 Their CD of traditional songs in Irish will be published in 2020.

 This Lunchtime Lecture has been organised in association with the Royal Irish Academy Library.

 Support the future of sciences & humanities in IrelandMake a donation